Universal-Basic-Compute/serenissima/backend/docs/activities.md

     *   `citizenUsername`: The target citizen.
     *   `activityType`: The specific type of activity.
     *   `activityDetails`: A JSON object containing all necessary parameters for that activity type.
-        *   For travel-related activities (e.g., `goto_work`, `goto_home`), the client is responsible for first calling the `/api/transport` endpoint to obtain valid `pathData` (including path coordinates and timing) and then including this `pathData` within the `activityDetails`.
+        *   For travel-related activities (e.g., `goto_work`, `goto_home`, `fetch_resource` from a specific building), the client should provide `toBuildingId` and `fromBuildingId` (if applicable) within `activityDetails`.
+The `/api/actions/create-activity` endpoint will then internally call `/api/transport` to determine the path and timing.
+The client no longer needs to provide `pathData`.
 2.  **API Request**: The client sends a POST request to `/api/actions/create-activity` with the composed payload.
-3.  **Server Validation**: The API endpoint validates the basic structure of the request and the `activityDetails` against predefined schemas for the given `activityType`.
-It does *not* perform complex game logic like pathfinding or resource availability checks (these are assumed to have been done by the client).
+3.  **Server Validation & Pathfinding**: The API endpoint validates the payload.
+If it's a travel activity requiring pathfinding between specified buildings, the server attempts to find a path.
+If pathfinding fails, an error is returned.
-4.  **Airtable Record Creation**: If validation passes, a new activity record is created in the `ACTIVITIES` table with `Status: "created"`.
+4.  **Airtable Record Creation**: If validation and any necessary internal pathfinding succeed, a new activity record is created in the `ACTIVITIES` table with `Status: "created"`.
+The `Path`, `StartDate`, and `EndDate` fields are populated based on the pathfinding results.
 5.  **Engine Processing**: The standard `processActivities.py` script will eventually pick up this "created" activity and execute its corresponding processor logic.

 ### Use Cases: